erikvdheide/erikvdheide/README.md

 🚚 in areas such as logistics, retail, energy and health care.

-💻 During my studies I have learned to work with programming languages,
+💻 During my studies I have learned to work with different programming languages,

 🐍 such as Java, Python, R, MATLAB and AIMMS.